 The invocation of “first strike” principle as a decisive factor, in our opinion, would undermine and whittle down the wholesome principle of the duty of the Court having jurisdiction to consider the best interests and welfare of the child, which is of paramount importance.
 If the Court is convinced in that regard, the fact that there is already an order passed by a Foreign Court in existence may not be so significant as it must yield to the welfare of the child.
 That is only one of the factors to be taken into consideration.”

 Recently, in Prateek Gupta v.
 Shilpa Gupta, [Criminal Appeal No. 968 of 2017] it was again argued, placing a decisive reliance on Surya Vadanan, that proceedings instituted by the husband were all subsequent to the one commenced by the mother in the Court in U.S. and in the face of the final order(s) passed, directing return of custody of the child to her and the Commonwealth of Virginia, the continuance of the child with the husband was apparently illegal and unauthorized, warranting the grant of writ of habeas corpus.

 A Bench of Two, speaking through Justice Amitava Roy, has further shot down the “first strike” principle and said in deserving cases, “the Courts in India are not denuded of their powers to decline the relief to relocate the child to the native State merely because of a pre-existing order of Foreign Court of competent jurisdiction.

 The dialectics and determinations in Nithya Anand have been alluded to in pervasive details as the adjudication therein by a Bench of Larger Coram has forensically analyzed all the comprehensible facets of the issue, to which we deferentially subscribe”.

-It is interesting, Justice Dipak Misra was on the Bench in both Nithya Anand and Prateek Gupta.
+It is interesting, Justice Dipak Misra was on both Nithya Anand and Prateek Gupta Bench.